NCAR/micm/docs/source/user_guide/vectorized_matrix_solver.rst

 Many of the tutorials have defined a chemical system without talking about their location.
 Each of these is essentially defining a `box model <https://en.wikipedia.org/wiki/Climate_model#Box_models>`_.
 We often want to model chemistry in more than one location; multiple boxes.
-In weather and climate models, the domain is broken up into grids 2d or 3d grids.
+In weather and climate models, the domain is broken up into 2d or 3d grids.
 Each location may be referred to as a grid cell or column.
 With ``micm``, we can solve multiple grid cells simultaneously in several ways.